riferrei/connect-ccloud-google-functions/README.md

 # Connecting Confluent Cloud with Google Functions

 This example shows how to send records from a topic to a Google Function using Kafka Connect.
-Every record sent to a topic named 'myfunction' would be sent to a function of the same name running on Google Functions.
+Every record sent to a topic named 'myfunction' would be sent to a function running on Google Functions.
 This integration is done by Kafka Connect using an HTTP Connector.

 <p align="center">
     <img src="images/ccloud-google-function.png" />